noelle-crawfish/Enumerating-Polycubes/README.md

        res = Select[set, valid[#] &];
        Print[Style["COUNT \[DoubleRightArrow] ", Bold], Length@res];
        res
-       ])
+       ]

-    gridSet[grid_, n_] := (
+    gridSet[grid_, n_] :=
       Block[{pts, pcs},
        pts = Table[{x, y, z}, {x, grid[[1]]}, {y, grid[[2]]}, {z,
            grid[[3]]}] // Flatten[#, 2] &;
        (relocate /@ Permutations[pts, {n}]) // DeleteDuplicates
-       ])
+       ]

-A confined search proved to be much faster than a complete search, and allowed me to generate sets up to *n* = 5.
+A confined search proved to be much faster than a complete search, and allowed me to generate polycube sets up to *n* = 5 cubes.

 ![5-cube set][3]

 ### Exploration Search
-My final attempt (for now) was a method that worked by processing structures by 'generations'.
-The function generates a complete set for each *n* up to the desired value, and the proceeds to the next set by returning every form that can be obtained by adding one cube to any open location.
+My final attempt (for now) is a method that works by processing structures in 'generations'.
+The function generates a complete set for each *n* up to the desired value, and then proceeds to the next set by returning every form that can be obtained by adding one cube to any open location.
 Since the structures are built upon each other, this approach removes the need to check whether or not all cubes are connected in a given polycube.

-    polycubeExploreSet[n_] := (
+    polycubeExploreSet[n_] :=
       Block[{new, pt, res},
        new = res = {{{n, n, n}}};(* Allow building on all faces *)